BlogsRudderStack ETL Makes Cloud-to-Warehouse Pipelines Easy

 - Next, you will be required to authenticate your Salesforce account.
 To do so, click on Connect with Salesforce.
 After granting the necessary permissions, your account should be successfully connected and visible on the dashboard.
 Then, click on Next.

 Authenticating the Salesforce AccountNote: If you have already logged into your Salesforce account previously, clicking on the Connect with Salesforce option will automatically connect that account to RudderStack.
-To connect to a different account, you will have to out of your Salesforce account, then in the account you want to connect.
+To connect to a different account, you will have to log out of your Salesforce account, then log in to the account you want to connect.

 - In the next window, select the Run Frequency.
 This configuration controls how often RudderStack will pull data from your Salesforce integration.
 Then, click on Next.